-Back in the fall, we talked about how to get the boat ready for a long, cold and dank winter.
-Time and tide are now on our side.
-Here on Long Island’s East End, most bay constables allow moorings back in the water as of April 1 – and the weather will turn our way, too.
+Back in the fall, we talked about how to get the boat ready for a long, cold winter.
+Time and tide is now on our side.
 So, before you start your engines, ready the boat!

-As with any project, the beginning is the best place to start and for “commissioning” (i.e. getting the boat ready for service), the beginning is the front of the boat.
+As with any project, the beginning is the best place to start and for “commissioning”, i.e., getting the boat ready for service, the beginning is the front of the boat.
 For those that trailer their boats, the front of the boat is the trailer.
 Who wants to go flying down Route 27 and see their boat doing somersaults along the side of the road?
 How do you prevent that?
 Well, start with the strap that comes out of the winch.
-Connected to the bow eye, it is the first line of defense.
+Connected to the bow eye, it’s the first line of defense.
 Pay out a few feet and make sure that there aren’t any frayed or torn segments.
-If there are, you will need to cut out that entire segment and re-attach the strap.
-If you aren’t sure how, and you need to be since this strap is the first line of defense, get help from a competent mechanic or dock master.
+If there are, you’ll need to cut out that entire segment and re-attach the strap.
+If you aren’t sure how, get help from a competent mechanic or dockmaster.

-While you’re at it, why not spray the winch and all the moving parts with some penetrating oil.
-Pay out the entire strap if need be, and re-coil it up so that you are sure you get a good covering of the moving parts with penetrating oil.
-Take a walk around the boat and be sure the tie-down straps are all equally in good shape.
+While you’re at it, spray the winch and all the moving parts with penetrating oil.
+Pay out the entire strap if need be and re-coil it so that you’re sure there’s a good covering of the moving parts.
+Take a walk around the boat and be sure the binding straps are all equally in good shape.
 If not, replace them.

-Next are the cockpit and the electronics.
-Disconnect them, spray the connectors with some “white grease,” reconnect and test the gear.
+Next are the cockpit and electronics.
+Disconnect them, spray them with some “white grease,” reconnect and test the gear.
 If a connector is corroded, replace it.
-This all will keep salt in the air from penetrating your electronics.
+This will keep salt in the air from penetrating your electronics.

-If you haven’t checked the PFDs yet, do it now.
-Check your whistle, your horn, your flares – any and all safety equipment.
+If you haven’t checked the PFDs, do it now.
+Check your whistle, horn, flares – any and all safety equipment.
 Don’t forget your fire extinguisher(s).
-If its gauge isn’t “in the green,” chuck it.
+If it isn’t “in the green,” chuck it.
 Also, gently shake it side to side, head over end.
 If you hear a “thunk,” the dry chemical has solidified.
-It is now a good doorstop, but not much else.
-You should hear a low “Shhh” sound as the suppressant moves back and forth.
+It’s now a good door stopper.
+You should hear a low “Shh…” sound as the suppressant moves back and forth.

 The engine is the most obvious component to ready for service.
-Change the oil – all the oil – including the oil down in the foot of the engine (if it’s an outboard).
-You’ll need a large straight-slot screwdriver for the two screws (high and low) that have to be backed out, a bucket, and a quart of oil.
+Change the oil – all the oil – including what’s in the foot of the engine.
+You’ll need a large straight-slot screwdriver for the two screws (high and low), a bucket and a quart of oil.
 Find all the grease fittings and gently pump new grease in until it comes out somewhere else.
 Don’t forget the steering cable fitting.
 Be sure that the oil dipstick is properly seated.
-By the way, if you do have trailer, check the tires and the lube the bearings.
-As with the engine grease, pump it in gently.
+If you have trailer, check the tires and the lube the bearings.
+As with engine grease, pump it in gently.
 Who wants to push out a seal?

-Captain Andrew Tucci is the Captain of the Port and Sector Commander for US Coast Guard Sector Long Island Sound.
-Captain Tucci is responsible for all active-duty, reservist and auxiliary Coast Guard personnel within the Sector.
-As a Commodore of the US Coast Guard Auxiliary First District, Southern Region, Vin Pica works closely with Captain Tucci and his staff to promote boating safety in the waters between Connecticut, Long Island and 200 nautical miles offshore.
+Captain Kevin Reed is the Captain of the Port and Sector Commander for U.S. Coast Guard Sector Long Island Sound.
+CAPT Reed is responsible for all active-duty, reservist and auxiliary Coast Guard personnel within the Sector.
+As a Commodore of the U.S. Coast Guard Auxiliary First District, Southern Region, Vin Pica works closely with CAPT Reed and his staff to promote boating safety in the waters between Connecticut, Long Island and 200 nautical miles offshore.
 Sector Long Island Sound Command Center can be reached 24 hours a day at 203-468-4401.